poodle/CTFs/Hacker101 CTF/Micro-CMS v1/Flag 01/README.md

 ## Process

-After viewing all of the existing pages on the challenge, I then attempted to append the page id to see if there were any hidden pages.
-And low and behold, I hit 6 - the forbidden page.
+After viewing all of the existing pages on the challenge, I then attempted to mess around with the page ID parameter to see if there were any hidden pages.
+And low and behold, I hit page 6 - the forbidden page.

 ![Screenshot](https://i.imgur.com/qD93Eri.png)